The Field & Main Community Commitment Initiative (CCI)

-Field & Main seeks to foster an appreciation for local food production by introducing students from area schools to the sourcing, preparing and serving of a meal for their family and friends.
-Students work with the Field & Main team to devise a menu, cost it out, source & process the ingredients, and prepare, serve and clean up the meal.
-All the proceeds from the meal will be donated to the school to support their educational missions.
+Field & Main Restaurant fosters and promotes an appreciation for local food production.
+We introduce students from Marshall VA area schools to how to source ingredients, to prepare food and to serve meals for family and friends.
+Students work with the Field & Main culinary team to devise a menu, cost it out, source and process the ingredients, and then prepare, serve and clean up the meal.
+All the proceeds from this food appreciation program are donated to the school to support their educational missions.

-Each evening, Field & Main designates one menu item for which $1 per item ordered is donated to support the Fauquier Food Bank's Food Truck.
-The menu item usually will be an item that is great for sharing.
-We invite you to purchase this item when you visit Field & Main to share at your table.
-In doing so, you will be contributing to the subsistence of our broader community.
+Each evening, the Field & Main dining staff designates a menu item from which we donate $1 from every order to support the Fauquier Food Bank's Food Truck.
+The menu item is usually great for sharing.
+When people visit our fine dining restaurant near Washington DC in Marshall VA, we invite parties to purchase this item with their meal to share at the table.
+By doing so, patrons contribute to the subsistence of the needy in our broader community.

 The Fauquier Food Bank and Thrift Store in Warrenton VA

 The proceeds from sales at this thrift store support the The Fauquier Food Bank and all of its operations.
 Every $1 in donations or profit can purchase $4 worth of food to feed people in our area who are food insecure.
 About 40 to 50 families are served meals every day, Monday through Friday.
 Twice a month, families visit and shop with a volunteer's assistance to fill their shopping carts.
 An assortment of meat, dairy, produce, deli, bakery, and dry grocery items are available for families throughout the month.